evertrue/ntp_cluster-cookbook/README.md

 5. Enable `ntp_server` for all of your application servers.
 They will immediately start looking to the new cluster for time.
 If the time it vastly off by 100ms or more then they WILL jump.
 Be aware of the dangers of time jumps.

+### Debugging

+If there are problems commissioning a server check `/etc/ntp.conf` and use the `ntpq -p` command to show the connected servers and there statuses

+### Ports

+Lastly, NTP communicates on UDP port 123.
+Make sure that all of your server nodes are accepting UDP packets on port 123

-## Commitioning Servers
+## Commissioning Servers

 ## Master Server

-Master servers should not be commitioned directly.
+Master servers should not be commissioned directly.
 They should be promoted from existing slaves as the clock is already in sync

 ## Standby Server